 The armor that Thetis brings to Achilles is not a part of the mortal world, but rather a piece of the supernatural.
 Only Achilles is fit to wear it.

 Achilles calls an assembly of the Achaean troops.
 Agamemnon comes to the meeting, and Achilles says the time has come to reconcile.
-Agamemnon agrees, but notes that he is not to blame, indicating that Zeus had blinded his judgment when he chose to quarrel with Achilles.
-Agamemnon tells the story of the goddess Ruin, cast out of Olympus for foiling Zeus’ plans for Hercules.
-He also tells Achilles that he will still give him the gifts he promised, including the return of Briseis.
+Agamemnon agrees, but notes that he is not to blame, indicating that Zeus's daughter Atë (Ruin) had blinded his judgment when he chose to quarrel with Achilles.
+Agamemnon then tells the story of Ruin, who was cast out of Olympus for foiling Zeus’ plans for Hercules.
+Agamemnon also tells Achilles that he will still give him the gifts he promised, including the return of Briseis.
 Achilles, knowing his time is short, indifferently accepts.

 Achilles has decided to return to battle, and in doing so he has sealed his fate.
 He can no longer think of returning to his homeland in order to live a long and unremarkable life, or about spoils of war.
 Knowing that he will die, the ordinary aspects of Achaean life have lost their value, especially the treasure that Agamemnon had promised Achilles.
 It's as if he exists on a different, more heroic, plane than the other Achaeans.
 Agamemnon is still trying to save face, still being a politician.
 Achilles is focused purely on revenge.